seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 so that there was the risk of some valuable things slipping out in the process.

-Also there have been certain semantic developments in the commentarial period, and this will be obvious to anyone searching for the genuine *Dhamma*.
+Also there have been certain semantic developments in the commentarial period, and this will be obvious to anyone searching for the genuine Dhamma.
 It seems that there had been a tendency in the commentarial period to elaborate even on some lucid words in the *suttas*, simply as a commentarial requirement, and this led to the inclusion of many complicated ideas.
-By too much overdrawing in the commentaries, the deeper meanings of the *Dhamma* got obscured.
-As a matter of fact, the depth of the *Dhamma* has to be seen through lucidity, just as much as one sees the bottom of a tank only when the water is lucid.
+By too much overdrawing in the commentaries, the deeper meanings of the Dhamma got obscured.
+As a matter of fact, the depth of the Dhamma has to be seen through lucidity, just as much as one sees the bottom of a tank only when the water is lucid.

 > *Dve nāma kiṁ?* \